|Conservation Work||Outdoor Adventures||Teaching||Gordon...||Who Am I?||Environmental Organizations I Support|

 Aspen Valley Wildlife

 This registered charity, located in Rosseau, Ontario rescues, rehabilitates and releases injured and orphaned Ontario mammals.
 The sanctuary also provides permanent homes to native mammals that can no longer live in the wild.
 As of January 2016,Aspen Valley is the only wildlife centre in Ontario rehabilitating moose, and the only centre from Saskatchewan through New Brunswick capable of providing long term rehabilitation to beavers.
-I support the work of Aspen Valley Wildlife Sanctuary by serving on their Board of Directors, sponsoring animals undergoing rehabilitation, and assisting with animal transportation, fund-raising and educational outreach.
+I support the work of Aspen Valley Wildlife Sanctuary by serving on their Board of Directors (2013-present), sponsoring animals undergoing rehabilitation, and assisting with animal transportation, fund-raising and educational outreach.

 |Bullfrog Power: 100% Green